 Subject Guide Learning Outcomes

-- Students will learn the function and purpose of a literature review in order to create a strategy for seraching and finding articles.
+- Students will learn the function and purpose of a literature review in order to create a strategy for searching and finding articles.

 - Students will learn the form and purpose of an annotated bibliography in order to present and evaluate the articles they find.

-- Students will come to understand how to incorporate esearch in to the food experiment report in order provide the necessary background and context for the experiment.
+- Students will incorporate research into the food experiment report in order provide the necessary background and context for the experiment.

 - Students will use AMA citation style in order to properly reference sources used.

 Your annotated bibliography is the basis of the literature review for your project and paper.
 It must include a minimum of five peer-reviewed research articles and substantive material from three other credible sources such as government webpages, the online food and nutrition encyclopedias available at SPU, the food industry magazine Food Technology (available in the library).
 You may substitute a credible relevant book for a peer-reviewed research article.
 The articles you will search for will include those about your food product (or similar products), specific ingredients you might be interested in using, and those related to health or disease conditions, e.g., the prevalence and importance of gluten-related disorders if you are developing a gluten-free product.
 You may include articles that you found and read, but ended up not citing in your paper because, for example, you decided to not use a specific ingredient.
 This part of the project is due early in the quarter, so start on it right away.
 The requirements are as follows:

 For each of the articles and other material list the source using the JAND (AMA) format.
 In the first paragraph provide a summary of the research question or paper topic, methods of analysis (if appropriate), results, conclusions and recommendations.
 In the second paragraph, provide an assessment of this paper or source for your research project, i.e., is it useful.
 Include any particularly useful definitions or key ideas in quotes with the page number specified.
 You could also include how it compares with other sources in your bibliography and how it changed how you are thinking about your topic.